ropensci-archive/changes/README.md

-# simpler version control from R
+# simpler, easier version control from R

 ## What does stow do?